QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/substructure.rst

 Substructure Mass and Inertia
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The substructure is typically composed of interconnected members and joints (see :ref:`General Topology of a Substructure`).
+The substructure is typically composed of interconnected members and joints (see :ref:`Substructure Topology`).
 These members can be modeled as either flexible (with associated stiffness, mass, etc.) or rigid (with or without mass).
 If the members have nonzero mass properties, the substructure's mass and inertia are explicitly included.
 Alternatively, the complete substructure's mass can be represented using a 6x6 mass matrix, known as *lumped mass* (see :ref:`Lumped Mass, Inertia and Hydrodynamic Forces`).

 Substructure Buoyancy
 ^^^^^^^^^^^^^^^^^^^^^